-The programme runs for four years, based at the National College for Nuclear, the first two of which are delivered through Bridgwater and Taunton College, Somerset.
+The programme runs for four years, based at the National College for Nuclear, the first two delivered through Bridgwater and Taunton College, Somerset.
 During this time, you’ll undergo training in academic and workshop environments to ensure you gain an excellent introduction to engineering and develop a strong skills foundation.
 Part of this programme also covers the development of life skills, like confidence and communication.

-You could find that the work will give you the opportunities to further your career in that at the end of your apprenticeship the doors will open to the larger EDF Energy organisation.
+You could find that the work will give you the opportunities to further your career in that at the end of your apprenticeship, the doors will open to the larger EDF Energy organisation.
 If you want to progress up the career ladder, you can take on people management responsibilities and develop into a maintenance team leader.
 Or you can choose the technical route and take your first steps towards becoming an engineer.
-With hard work, there really are no limits to how far you can go – not just within EDF Energy, but within the worldwide EDF Group.
+With hard work, there are no limits to how far you can go – not just within EDF Energy but within the worldwide EDF Group.

 Nuclear Business Apprenticeship – EDF Energy

-During the apprenticeship you can expect on-the-job training, formal classroom learning and practical experience as part of ‘Team Hinkley’, giving you the confidence and satisfaction of being part of a successful, forward-looking team, focused on safety and quality to support plant operations.
+During the apprenticeship, you can expect on-the-job training, formal classroom learning and practical experience as part of ‘Team Hinkley’, giving you the confidence and satisfaction of being part of a successful, forward-looking team focused on safety and quality to support plant operations.

-On-site at Hinkley Point B you’ll complete several short assignments to provide an appreciation of the main supply chain functions and, with their support, you’ll also study for a Warehousing and Storage Level 2 Apprenticeship on day release at Weston College.
+On-site at Hinkley Point B, you’ll complete several short assignments to provide an appreciation of the main supply chain functions and, with their support, you’ll also study for a Warehousing and Storage Level 2 Apprenticeship on day release at Weston College.